justinknguyen/BeatBind/README.md

 - No more false virus flags

 ## Download
 Download the latest version from the [Releases](https://github.com/justinknguyen/BeatBind/releases) page.

+The `.exe` file is within the root of the BeatBind folder with the other files and folders.
+Search or sort by file type to find the `.exe` file.

 You can build the `.exe` yourself with the provided build command in the `build.py` file.